wonsunahn/CS1622_SemanticAnalyzer/README.md

 to this project.
 You can simply overwrite the lex.l and grammar.y files from Project 2 to complete these files.
 For table.cpp, please fill in the function bodies of **addStringTable** and **getString** with the code from Project 2.
-Please be careful not to overwrite the function declarations because I have removed the extern "C" linkage specifier from the getString function and if you add it back in, you will get link errors.
 Also, table.cpp has a new function getIndex that you will need to implement, that will be explained in the next section.

 If you got this far, try doing 'make' again and you should see the following content in the outputs/minimal.out file.